Stian Soiland-Reyes, Leyla Jael Castro, Daniel Garijo, Marc Portier, Carole Goble, Paul Groth (2022):

 The FAIR principles [Wilkinson 2016] are fundamental for data discovery, sharing, consumption and reuse; however their broad interpretation and many ways to implement can lead to inconsistencies and incompatibility [Jacobsen 2020].

 The European Open Science Cloud (EOSC) has been instrumental in maturing and encouraging FAIR practices across a wide range of research areas.
-Linked Data in the form of RDF is the common way to implement machine-readability in FAIR, however the principles do not prescribe RDF or any particular technology [Mons 2017].
+Linked Data in the form of RDF (Resource Description Framework) is the common way to implement machine-readability in FAIR, however the principles do not prescribe RDF or any particular technology [Mons 2017].

 FAIR Digital Object